timknip/clean-cdb/README.md

 ## clean-cdb

-Utility to clean up duplicate models from CDB
+Utility to move older revisions of CDB model files to a backup directory.

 # install